openbsd/src/gnu/llvm/clang/docs/UsersManual.rst

       ``-fsave-optimization-record=bitstream``: A binary format based on LLVM Bitstream.

-   The output file is controlled by :ref:`-foptimization-record-file <opt_foptimization-record-file>`.
+   The output file is controlled by :option:`-foptimization-record-file`.

    In the absence of an explicit output file, the file is chosen using the following scheme: